 All across the United States, Americans are making food at home to sell in their communities.
 Together, they form a small but growing industry—the homemade or “cottage food” industry.
 The movement fits within a larger trend toward healthy eating and responsible sourcing, as consumers take greater interest in where their food comes from and who makes it.
 South Carolina joined the movement in 2012 with the passage of South Carolina Code § 44-1-143.
-The state amended the law in 2018, removing certain restrictions.
+The state amended the law in 2018, and implemented further reforms in 2022.

 South Carolina cottage food types

 Many states regulate “cottage food,” meaning food made in a home kitchen for sale.
-South Carolina allows “home-based food production operations” to sell non-potentially hazardous foods.
+Thanks to a 2022 reform, South Carolina allows “home-based food production operations” to sell non-potentially hazardous goods.
 Allowable products include most types of breads, cookies, granola, biscuits, rolls, candy-coated nuts, candy-coated dried fruits, candy-coated popcorn, cotton candy, candy apples, popcorn balls, and chocolate-covered high-acid uncooked fruits such as strawberries, cranberries and cherries.
-South Carolina cottage food producers may sell baked high-acid fruit pies, but these products are not allowed unless product testing demonstrates that they are non-potentially hazardous.
+Previously, the Palmetto State limited its cottage food law to shelf-stable baked goods and candy.

 South Carolina cottage food venues

-South Carolina cottage food producers must sell their goods directly to consumers at farmers’ markets, special events and roadside stands.
+South Carolina cottage food producers may sell their goods directly to consumers at farmers’ markets, special events and roadside stands.
 South Carolina also permits home delivery directly to consumers.
-South Carolina cottage food producers may not distribute their goods for resale using third-party vendors like restaurants and grocery stores.
-South Carolina does not mention online sales or mail-order delivery in its cottage food laws.
-Proposed legislation, which stalled in 2021, would have allowed these things.
+The 2022 reform also allows South Carolina cottage food producers to distribute their goods for resale using third-party vendors like restaurants and grocery stores.

 Getting started in South Carolina